SPARC (Sound Practice and Research at City) investigates the boundaries between improvisation, performance, sound art and composition.

 - To encourage and foster a collaborative approach to contemporary music and sound art research.

-Our thriving music department is home to a number of ensembles-in-residence and hosts visiting fellows and guest artists.
+Our thriving performing arts department is home to a number of ensembles-in-residence and hosts visiting fellows and guest artists.

 City's music facilities include the main Recording Studio (Audient), two recording/mix studios (Neve, SSL), three composition/surround studios and Mac Labs.